 I like to paint – people obviously – but I also like to experiment with materials including documents, stitch, the written word and found objects too.

 What stories?
 They might be fleeting moments, fragments of memory, a flash of inspiration or the small moments of magic that unexpectedly pepper every day life.
 Some are personal stories, others are bigger themes that touch us all but, regardless of scale, I like to draw the viewer in and whisper the message quietly.

 I am fortunate to have studied at a brilliant independent college under respected artists such as Tai-Shan Schierenberg, Roxana Halls, Sue Spaull, Sadie Lee, Robin-Lee Hall, Ed Sutcliffe, Carl Randall, Anthony Williams, Andy James, Susanne du Toit and Tim Benson.

-I am part of art collectives LondonCP8 and Example, and have exhibited in numerous group shows in London plus I had my first solo show in spring 2018 at National Trust Standen in West Sussex.
-My series Classification of Domestic Duties won the Expert Panel Vote at the inaugural Liberty Specialty Market Art Awards 2018-19.
+I have exhibited in numerous group shows in London and the south east; my first solo show was a collaboration with National Trust Standen in 2018.
+My series Classification of Unpaid Domestic Duties was the winner of the Expert Panel Vote at the inaugural Liberty Specialty Market Art Awards 2018-19.